Audition (1999 film)

+Audition (オーディション, Ōdishon) is a 1999 Japanese horror film directed by Takashi Miike and written by Daisuke Tengan.
+An adaptation of Ryu Murakami's 1997 novel, it stars Ryo Ishibashi and Eihi Shiina.
+The film follows a middle-aged widower (Ishibashi) who enlists the help of his film producer friend to stage a fake audition in order to meet a new girlfriend, only to find that the dark past of the woman he chooses (Shiina) severely affects their relationship.

-Audition was originally a project of the Japanese company Omega Project, who wanted to make a horror film after the great financial success of their previous production Ring.
-To create the film, the company purchased the rights to Murakami's book and hired screenwriter Daisuke Tengan and director Miike to film an adaptation.
-The cast and crew consisted primarily of people Miike had worked with on previous projects, with the exception of Shiina, who had worked as a model prior to her career in film.
-The film was shot in about three weeks in Tokyo.
+The film was originally a project of the Japanese company Omega Project, who wanted to make another horror film after the financial success of Ring (1998).
+The company purchased the rights to Murakami's book and sought Miike and Tengan for an adaptation.
+The cast and crew consisted primarily of previous Miike collaborators, with the exception of Shiina, who had worked as a model prior to her acting career.
+The film was shot throughout Tokyo in approximately three weeks.

-Audition premiered, with a few other Japanese horror films, at the Vancouver International Film Festival, but it received much more attention when it was shown at the Rotterdam International Film Festival in 2000, where it received the FIPRESCI Prize and the KNF Award.
+Audition premiered with a few other Japanese horror films at the Vancouver International Film Festival, but received increased attention when screened at the 2000 Rotterdam International Film Festival, where it received the FIPRESCI Prize and the KNF Award.
 Following a theatrical release in Japan, the film continued to play at festivals and had theatrical releases in the United States and United Kingdom, followed by several home media releases.

-Audition was received positively by Western film critics on its release, with many noting the final torture sequence in the film and how it contrasts with the non-horrific scenes before.
-The film has appeared on several lists of the best horror films ever made, and has had an influence on other horror films and directors including Eli Roth and the Soska sisters.
+The film was received positively by Western film critics, with many singling out the final torture scene and its stark contrast with the non-horrific scenes that preceded it.
+The film has appeared on several lists of the best horror films ever made, and has had an influence on other horror directors, including Eli Roth and the Soska sisters.